 Recipes that include Hedgehog Mushrooms.
 One is easiest, three is harder.

-People have spotted Hedgehog Mushrooms using the Specialty Produce app for iPhone and Android.
+People have shared Hedgehog Mushrooms using the Specialty Produce app for iPhone and Android.